viamrobotics/docs/docs/tutorials/projects/filtered-camera.md

 Once your dataset is ready, train a new ML model on that dataset.

 1. Click the **Train model** button in the upper-left corner of the [**Datasets**](https://app.viam.com/data/datasets) subtab view for your dataset.
-1. Select the **Object detection** model type, select the label or labels you added in the previous step, Enter a name or use the automatically suggested name for your new ML model, and click **Train model**.
+1. Select the **Object detection** model type, select the label or labels you added in the previous step, Enter a name or use the suggested name for your new ML model, and click **Train model**.

    {{< imgproc src="/tutorials/filtered-camera-module/train-a-new-model.png" alt="The models tab in the Viam app showing the configuration for training a new object detection model using the viam-figure dataset and viam-figure label" resize="1000x" >}}